* Jury in Tesco fraud trial discharged on Monday

-Rogberg's lawyer Neil O'May told reporters at Southwark Crown Court in central London his client was devastated that the trial had been aborted.
+Rogberg's lawyer Neil O'May told reporters at Southwark Crown Court in central London that his client was devastated the trial had been aborted.

 "He was always very anxious that the jury should be allowed to reach its verdict and is desperately sorry that they were not allowed to do so," he said, adding that Rogberg had waived his rights to attend the latter stages of the trial.

-The trial, which began on Sept.
+The case, which began on Sept.
 29, had been nearing a conclusion with the judge due to deliver her summing up, but the jury of seven men and four women were told on Monday it had been halted due to Rogberg's illness.